By B. Joshua Pettingill & Jason D. Lazarus

 Sally Stalcup, MSP Regional Coordinator for the Centers for Medicare & Medicaid Services, Dallas, Texas

 Absolutely not, the MMSEA has nothing to do with set asides.
 Since the passage of MMSEA, insurance carriers have only become more confused about Medicare compliance issues.
 CMS has made it abundantly clear the MMSEA is totally unrelated to Medicare Set Asides.
 Simply stated, the MMSEA imposes a mandatory insurer reporting requirement for responsible reporting entities (RRE), aka, the insurance carriers.
 The actual reporting requirement entails the insurance carriers letting CMS know about settlements involving Medicare beneficiaries.
-Originally, this reporting requirement was supposed to take effect in 2009.
-However, it has now been pushed back to the first calendar quarter of 2012.
-Reporting will be retroactive to 10/1/2011 when it does start in first quarter 2012.
+A failure to report may result in civil monetary penalties.

 Who needs an MSA and why would one be necessary?

-There are no guidelines or federal regulations pertaining to liability settlements, so we have to look at the requirements used for worker’s compensation set asides.
+There are no guidelines or federal regulations pertaining to liability settlements, so we must look at the requirements used for worker’s compensation set-asides.
 Under current guidelines for a worker’s compensation settlement, an MSA is appropriate if the injury victim falls into one of the following two categories:

 1. The injury victim is currently a Medicare beneficiary; or,

-For a personal injury claims, when the case settles, the burden of future medical care related to the accident is shifted from the insurance carrier to Medicare.
-Medicare is always secondary to all forms of insurance and a settlement for a personal injury cases definitively establishes a primary payer.
-Accordingly, the burden of future injury related medical care can’t be shifted to Medicare pursuant to the Medicare Secondary Payer Act.
-Assuming an injury victim falls into one of the two categories outline above, the injury victim may need to establish an MSA.
-If Medicare’s future interests aren’t protected, an injury victim could lose Medicare coverage for all future injury related care.
+For personal injury claims, when the case settles, the burden of future medical care related to the accident is shifted from the insurance carrier to Medicare.
+Medicare, however, is always secondary to all forms of insurance and a settlement for a personal injury case establishes a primary payer.
+Accordingly, the burden of future injury-related medical care can’t be shifted to Medicare pursuant to the Medicare Secondary Payer Act.
+Assuming an injury victim falls into one of the two categories outlined above, the injury victim may need to establish an MSA.
+If Medicare’s future interests aren’t considered, an injury victim could lose Medicare coverage for all future injury-related care until the settlement is exhausted.

-No. Again, we have to look at the worker’s compensation guidelines since none exist outside of comp.
-It is recommended that CMS review the allocation amount if the settlement meets any of the following criteria:
+No. Again, we must look at the worker’s compensation guidelines since there is limited guidance for liability settlements.
+The Workers’ Compensation Reference guide recommends that CMS review the allocation amount if the settlement meets any of the following criteria:

-Even though, CMS recommends submission of the allocation if the settlement meets these criteria, it is still a voluntary process in both worker’s compensation and liability settlements.
-If a liability MSA allocation is submitted to CMS for approval, there is no guarantee CMS will review it.
-Currently, there are only a handful of regional offices who are reviewing liability set asides.
-More often than not, a letter is received back from the CMS regional office stating, “We are currently not reviewing liability Medicare Set Asides at this time”.
+Even though CMS recommends submission of the allocation if the settlement meets these criteria, it is still a voluntary process.
+If a liability Medicare Set-Aside is submitted to CMS for review, you are likely to receive a letter from the CMS regional office stating, “We are currently not reviewing liability Medicare Set-Asides at this time”.
 The fact that a letter is received indicating CMS did not review the allocation amount does not create a safe harbor for any of the parties.

-The set aside can be funded with a single lump sum out of the settlement proceeds or with future periodic payments using a structured settlement.
+The set-aside can be funded with a single lump sum out of the settlement proceeds or with future periodic payments using a structured settlement.
 A single lump sum funding makes the set aside easier to administer but means more of the settlement proceeds must be set aside than using a periodic payment arrangement.
-Funding with future periodic payments via a structured settlement is a much more cost effective way of funding the set aside.
-When a set aside is funded with a lump sum, as soon as the account is exhausted Medicare begins to pay for the injury related health care.
+Funding with future periodic payments via a structured settlement is a much more cost-effective way of funding the set-aside.
+When a set aside is funded with a lump sum, as soon as the account is exhausted Medicare begins to pay for the injury-related Medicare-covered health care.
 However, when a set aside is funded with periodic payments via a structured settlement annuity it functions much like a yearly insurance deductible.

 Why is a rated age with a structured settlement so important to the funding/cost of the MSA?

-Age ratings can save on the cost of the structured settlement annuity and reduce the amount of the set aside.
-A rated age is a life expectancy adjusted age used to calculate the cost of a structured settlement.
+Age ratings can save on the cost of the structured settlement annuity and reduce the amount of the set-aside.
+A rated age is a life expectancy-adjusted age used to calculate the cost of a structured settlement.
 If a rated age is received it means that the life insurance company has decided that a person’s life expectancy is less than normal due to their medical conditions and accordingly allows the annuity to be priced as if that person were older.
 Shortened life expectancy translates into a lower structured settlement cost when compared to a structured settlement priced with normal life expectancy.
-Additionally, CMS considers a reduction in life expectancy when determining how much must be set aside.
-This is so because set asides are calculated over remaining normal life expectancy.
-If the life expectancy is shorter, less has to be set aside.
+Additionally, CMS considers a reduction in life expectancy when determining how much must be set aside in a worker’s compensation Medicare Set-Aside.
+This is so because set-asides are calculated over remaining normal life expectancy.
+If the life expectancy is shorter, less must be set aside.
 As evidence of reduction of life expectancy, CMS will look at the median age rating issued by the life insurance companies issuing age ratings.
-Therefore, not only does it cost less to fund a set aside with a structure but it also reduces how much must be set aside in the first place.
+Therefore, not only does it cost less to fund a set aside with a structure, but it also reduces how much must be set aside in the first place.

 Why should the MSA be funded with a Structured Settlement Annuity?

 There is a cost savings by purchasing a stream of benefits today that will provide benefits tomorrow especially if there is a rated age.
 What this means is that less money must be set aside when a structure is used to fund the set aside.
 In addition, interest earned on the funds in the structured settlement is not taxable.
-The structure becomes a tax free, cost free investment to fund the set aside.
-CMS routinely approves set asides being funded with structured settlement annuities and mentions their use in their memorandums.
+The structure becomes a tax-free, cost-free investment to fund the set aside.
+CMS routinely approves set asides being funded with structured settlement annuities.

 Will the MSA also protect against loss of Medicaid eligibility?